+Option Description

+Secure Boot Enable This option enables or disables the Secure Boot feature.

+Disabled Enabled

+Default setting: Enabled.

+Intel Software Guard Extensions This fields specifies you to provide a secured environment for running code/storing sensitive information in the context of the main OS.
+The options are:

+Disabled (Default Setting) Enabled

+Enclave Memory Size: This option sets SGX Enclave Reserve Memory Size.
+The option are:

+5126. • 32 MB

+64 MB 128 MB

+Intel Software Guard Extensions This fields specifies you to provide a secured environment for running code/storing sensitive information in the context of the main OS.
+The options are:

+• Disabled (Default Setting)

+Enabled

+Enclave Memory This option sets SGX Enclave Reserve Memory Size.
+The option are:

+Size: • 32 MB

+• 64 MB

+• 128 MB

-Option Description Secure Boot This option enables or disables the Secure Boot feature.
-Enable Disabled • Enabled Default setting: Enabled.
-Expert Key Allows you to manipulate the security key databases only if the system is in Custom Mode.
+Option Description Expert Key Management Allows you to manipulate the security key databases only if the system is in Custom Mode.
 The Enable Custom Mode option is disabled by default.
-The options are: Management ΡK • KEK ٠ db ٠ dbx ٠ If you enable the Custom Mode, the relevant options for PK, KEK, db, and dbx appear.
-The options are: • Save to File-Saves the key to a user-selected file
+The options are: PK KEK db dbx If you enable the Custom Mode, the relevant options for PK, KEK, db, and dbx appear.
+The options are: Save to File-Saves the key to a user-selected file Replace from File-Replaces the current key with a key from a user-selected file Append from File-Adds a key to the current database from a user-selected file Delete-Deletes the selected key Reset All Keys-Resets to default setting Delete All Keys-Deletes all the keys NOTE: If you disable the Custom Mode, all the changes made will be erased and the keys will restore to default settings.
+Intel Software Guard Extensions This fields specifies you to provide a secured environment for running code/storing sensitive information in the context of the main OS.
+The options are: Disabled (Default Setting) Enabled Enclave Memory Size This option sets SGX Enclave Reserve Memory Size.
+The option are: 32 MB 64 MB 128 MB

-Option

-Description

-- Replace from File-Replaces the current key with a key from a user-selected file

-- Append from File-Adds a key to the current database from a user-selected file

-- Delete-Deletes the selected key

-- Reset All Keys-Resets to default setting

-- Delete All Keys-Deletes all the keys